KrystianBorysewicz/Population-Information/use-case/use-case-country-report.md

-# USE CASE: 4 Produce a Report on the Salary of Employees of a Given Role
+# USE CASE: 1 Generate Country Report

-## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an *HR adviser* I want *to produce a report on the salary of employees of a given role* so that *I can support financial reporting of the organisation.*
+As an *Organization that reports on population* we want *to produce a report on the countries of the world* too allow *for easy access to information regarding countries and their populous*

 ### Scope

-Company.
+Organization.

 ### Level

-Primary task.
+Important task.

 ### Preconditions

 We know the role.
-Database contains current employee salary data.
+Database contains current world and population data.

 ### Success End Condition

-A report is available for HR to provide to finance.
+A report is available for organization to provide for staff and public.

 ### Failed End Condition